softlion/WheelPicker-Samples/README.md

 #### Add the WheelPicker control

-- Add `xmlns:wp="clr-namespace:Vapolia.WheelPickerForms;assembly=Vapolia.WheelPicker"` to the root tag of a view.
+- Add `xmlns:wp="clr-namespace:Vapolia.WheelPickers;assembly=Vapolia.WheelPicker"` to the root tag of a view.
 - Add a minimal wheel:

 ```xml